scalar-labs/scalardb/docs/api-guide.md

         .build();
 ```

-##### Blind `Put` operation
+##### Disable implicit pre-read for `Put` operations

-If you're certain that a record you're trying to write doesn't exist, you can use a blind `Put` operation for better performance.
-A blind `Put` is faster than a regular `Put` as it doesn't read the record beforehand.
+If you're certain that a record you're trying to write doesn't exist, you can disable implicit pre-read for the `Put` operation for better performance.
+A `Put` without implicit pre-read is faster than a regular `Put` as it skips the implicit pre-read.
 However, if the record does exist, the operation will fail due to a conflict.

-You can use a blind `Put` operation by specifying `blind()` in the `Put` operation builder as follows:
+You can disable implicit pre-read for a `Put` operation by specifying `disableImplicitPreRead()` in the `Put` operation builder as follows:

 ```java
 Put put =